seiyria/soa-autofarm/README.md

 * Host story missions: `--host-stam-percent=40 --host-story`
 * Host the top event, second mission (for missions in list format): `--host-stam-percent=40 --host-event=1 --host-mission=2`
 * Host the top event, current map mission - the one in the center of the screen (for missions in map format): `--host-stam-percent=40 --host-event=1 --host-mission=1`

+### Single Player Farming

+In the event that you do not want to use your stamina for hosting, you can instead opt to do single player farming.
+The format is similar to join/host specific MP missions:

+* Spam the top event, mission 3: `--single-event=1 --single-mission=3`

 ## Gotchas